kuhchung/kuhchung.github.io/pages/hunters-notes/Jhen-Mohran.md

 Just like when you're on the spine, you can tell if you've done the Good Thing by whether or not your attack feels resistance.

+## Carving
+Jhen Mohran offers 8 (!) carves.
+4 from the body, 4 from the mouth.
+You want to run up to his body, above his arm, come to a standstill, crouch, and carve.
+Then roll toward the seam where the body connects to the mouth, crouch, and carve 4 more times.